jordan-liubenov/Weather-App/README.md

 # Weather App
- App that displays the current weather of the user's location.
+ App that displays the current weather of the user's location using Weatherbit API.